RIOT-OS/RIOT/doc/doxygen/src/kconfig/kconfig.md

 [TOC]

-The objective of using Kconfig in RIOT is to configure software modules at compile-time.
+The objective of using Kconfig in RIOT is to select and configure software modules at compile-time.
 This means having a standard way of:
+- Selecting modules
 - Exposing configurable parameters
 - Assigning application and user-specific configurations
 - Verifying these parameters